lucasmftto/python-base-dundie/docs/index.md

 # Documentation for dundie

-This project  offers `dundie` CLI manage
+This project offers `dundie` CLI to manage
 Dunder Mifflin Reward Points.